Genaker/TerraformMagentoCloud/README.md

 # Multi cloud deployments

-Terraform provides Magento 2 Open Source Cloud infrastructure as a code approach to the provision and manage any cloud (AWS, GoogleCloud, Azure, Alibaba, or other types of services such as Kubernetes).
+Terraform provides Magento 2 Open Source Cloud infrastructure as a code approach to provision and manage any cloud (AWS, GoogleCloud, Azure, Alibaba, or other types of services such as Kubernetes).

 Terraform can manage popular service providers, such as AWS, GCP, Micosoft Azure, Alibaba Cloud, and VMware, as well as custom in-house and on-premises solutions.

 ## Enterprise Support/Installation/Development Package available.
 Several Magento development Agencies select this custom cloud solution for their clients and they are willing to provide services/support for businesses based on this Open Source project.
-Nowerdays this project has 10+ partners.
+This project currently has 10+ partners.
 If you are willing to be listed as cloud service provider feel free message me.